Scientists: Wind, drought worsen fires, not bad management

 Southern California had fires similar to the Woolsey fire in 1982, when winds were 60 mph, but “the difference between 1982 and today is a much higher population in these areas.
 Many more people were threatened and had to evacuated,” Dennison said.

 California also has been in drought for all but a few years of the 21st century and is now experiencing its longest drought, which began on Dec.
-27, 2011, and has lasted 358 weeks, according to the U.S. Drought Monitor.
+27, 2011, and has lasted 358 weeks, according to the U.S. Drought Monitor .
 Nearly two-thirds of the state is abnormally dry.

 The first nine months of the year have been fourth-warmest on record for California, and this past summer was the second-hottest on record in the state.